YuFengUofR/dataflow_optimizer/README.md

 * Second, this optimizer explores different searching or optimization schemes, so that, we can show the trade-off between different optimization schemes.
-* Third, this optimizer can automatically decompose deconvolutions in the DNN pipeline and apply different level optimization to deconvolutions
+* Third, this optimizer can automatically decompose deconvolutions in the DNN pipeline and apply different level optimizations to deconvolutions.

 ## What's inside